Ver094/InstagRam/README.md

 # InstagRam
-A set of utilities for importing Instagram data and extracting features
+A set of utilities for importing Instagram data and extracting features in R

 ## Note